Transurgeon/Transurgeon.github.io/_posts/2024-11-20-Control-Duality.md

 ---
-title: My experience as a core developer for CVXPY
+title: On the duality of Observability and Controllability
-tags: OpenSource
+tags: Control
 ---